 In what circumstances, if any, can claims be disposed of without a full trial?

-A claim may be disposed of without a full trial if to the Court considers it as notoriously inadmissible or unfounded or, in circumstances where a procedural or legal court impediment is revealed.
+A claim may be disposed of without a full trial if the court considers it is notoriously inadmissible or unfounded or in case a procedural or legal court impediment is revealed.

-In a different scenario, if the plaintiff does not follow the due course of the proceedings as demanded by law, the claim can also be disposed of without a full trial.
+In a different scenario, if the Plaintiff does not follow the due course of the proceedings as imposed by law, the claim can also be disposed of without a full trial.